 Recently I posted this low carb hummus recipe, and in the post I mentioned having an idea for a cauliflower-based falafel.
-Well I had so much caulifloqwe in my fridge that I finally decided to start testing it out this afternoon.
+Well I had so much cauliflower in my fridge that I finally decided to start testing it out this afternoon.

 I wasn’t really sure how I was going to go about it, just had a few theories on what might work and what wouldn’t.
-I figured I’d at least start today but never dreamed that it would turn out as well as it did on the first try!
+I figured I’d at least start today, but never dreamed that it would turn out as well as it did on the first try!

-I wanted the crunchy texture of a chickpea-based falafel so I started with raw cauliflower, chopped, and then ground in the food processor.
-I was worried that it would be too mushy still when it cooked, so to keep the chickpea-like texture, I thought maybe ground almonds might do the trick.
+I wanted the crunchy texture of a chickpea-based falafel so I started with raw cauliflower, first roughly chopped, and then ground in the food processor.
+I was worried that it would be too mushy when it cooked, so to keep the chickpea-like texture, I thought maybe ground almonds might do the trick.